Famolus/awesome-sass/README.md

 - [Buttons](https://github.com/alexwolfe/Buttons) - CSS button library built using Sass and Compass.
 - [csstyle](https://csstyle.io) - A SCSS library to help you build modular CSS that generates your selectors for you and deals with specificity automatically.
 - [Family.scss](http://lukyvj.github.io/family.scss/) - Set of 26 smart Sass mixins which will help you to manage the style of :nth-child’ified elements, in an easy and classy way.
+- [Gerillass](https://gerillass.com/) - A Sass mixin library to help you create modern web sites.
 - [Juice](http://kylebrumm.com/juice/) - Collection of Sass mixins and functions.
 - [Modular Scale](https://github.com/modularscale/modularscale-sass) - Modular scale calculator built into your Sass.
 - [normalize-scss](https://github.com/JohnAlbin/normalize-scss) -  Sass/Compass version of Normalize.css, a collection of HTML element and attribute rulesets to normalize styles across all browsers.